Colouring ($P_2\cup P_4$, diamond)-free graphs with $\omega$ colours: The Case

 We now show that $S_1^1$ is anticomplete to $S_2^3$; the argument for $S_1^1$ being anticomplete to $S_3^2$ is analogous.
 Suppose, to the contrary, that there exists a vertex $z\in S_2^3$ such that $x\sim z$.
 If $|[\{b_3,b_4\},\{a_1,a_2\}]|=2$ and $|[\{a_3,a_4\},\{b_1,b_2\}]|=2$, then $\{a_3,a_4\}$ is anticomplete to $b_4$ and $\{a_1,a_2\}$ is anticomplete to $b_2$.
 Moreover, there exist vertices $u\in \{a_3,a_4\}$ nonadjacent to $b_2$ and $v\in \{a_1,a_2\}$ nonadjacent to $b_4$.
 Thus, $\{b_2,b_4,u,v,x,z\}$ induces a $P_2\cup P_4$, a contradiction.
 If $|[\{b_3,b_4\},\{a_3,a_4\}]|=2$, then $\{a_1,a_2\}$ is anticomplete to $b_4$ and $\{a_3,a_4\}$ is anticomplete to $b_2$.
 Moreover, there exist vertices $u\in \{a_3,a_4\}$ nonadjacent to $b_4$ and $v\in \{a_1,a_2\}$ nonadjacent to $b_2$.
 Therefore, $\{b_2,b_4,u,v,x,z\}$ induces a $P_2\cup P_4$, a contradiction. \end{proof}

-(P6) If $\omega = 4$, then the vertex set of each component in $G[S]$ can be partitioned into at most four stable sets, each contained in a distinct $S_i^j$, with all $i$’s and all $j$’s being distinct within that component. \begin{proof} This follows directly from (P4) and (P5). \end{proof}
+(P6) If $\omega = 4$ and $S_i^p$ is stable for all $i\in [\omega]$ and $p\in [k]$, then the vertex set of each component in $G[S]$ can be partitioned into at most four stable sets, each contained in a distinct $S_i^j$, with all $i$’s and all $j$’s being distinct within that component. \begin{proof} This follows directly from (P4) and (P5). \end{proof}

 (P7) If $\omega\geq5$, then $S_i^p$ is anticomplete to $S_j^q$ for distinct $p,q \in [k]$ and distinct $i,j \in [\omega]$. \begin{proof} By symmetry, it suffices to show that $S_1^1$ is anticomplete to $S_2^2$.
 Suppose to the contrary that there exist vertices $x\in S_1^1$ and $y\in S_2^2$ such that $x\sim y$.
 By \eqref{E1}, $[\{a_3,\ldots,a_\omega\},\{b_3,\ldots,b_k\}]$ is a matching.
 Since $\omega\ge 5$, $k\ge 4$ and $G$ is $(P_2\cup P_4)$-free, Lemma~\ref{L0} implies that $\{a_3,\ldots,a_\omega\}$ is anticomplete to $\{b_3,\ldots,b_k\}$.
 Since $\omega\geq 5$, there exist vertices $a_i,a_j\in \{a_3,\ldots,a_\omega\}$ that are anticomplete to $b_1$.
 Consequently, $\{a_i,a_j,b_3,b_1,x,y\}$ induces a $P_2\cup P_4$, a contradiction. \end{proof}